-Although SpareBank 1 Nord-Norge has low exposure to the oil sector of around NOK1.1 billion, or 0.92% of gross loans at end-March 2019 (including loans transferred to covered bond companies), the majority of these are supported by long-term contracts.
-Such contracts provide some level of stability to the bank's asset quality, especially during periods of significant deterioration in the sector such as in 2016.
-We note that NOK31 million from the bank's total oil-related exposure is in the form of non-performing or impaired loans, which corresponds to a default rate of 2.9% compared to around 0.03% for the overall loan book at end-March 2019.
-However, the 2.9% default rate in oil-related exposures has declined from 4.9% at end-December 2016, reflecting the improving conditions in the oil-sector in 2017-18.
+SpareBank 1 Nord-Norge has low exposure to the oil sector of around NOK1 billion, or 0.82% of gross loans at end-September 2019 (including loans transferred to covered bond companies).
+Furthermore, the majority of these exposures are supported by long-term contracts mainly by suppliers to the oil companies.
+Such contracts provide some level of stability to the bank's asset quality, especially during periods of oil price deterioration.
+We note that NOK37 million from the bank's total oil-related exposure is in the form of non-performing or impaired loans, which corresponds to a default rate of 3.7%, compared to around 0.7% for the corporate loan book at end-September 2019.
+However, we note that the 3.7% default rate in oil-related exposures has declined from 4.9% at end-December 2016, reflecting the improving conditions in the oil-sector and favourable prospects in the northern region.

-Our assigned Asset Risk Score indicates that overall, asset risk remains a relative strength for SpareBank 1 Nord-Norge.
-The bank operates mainly in northern Norway that has limited dependence on the petroleum sector, and has benefited from the Norwegian currency depreciation in recent years through exporting industries such as farming, fishing and tourism.
+Our assigned Asset Risk Score of a2 indicates that overall asset risk remains a relative strength for SpareBank 1 Nord-Norge.
+The bank operates mainly in northern Norway that has benefited from the Norwegian currency depreciation in recent years, through exporting industries such as farming, fishing and tourism that have been performing very strongly.

-The negative adjustments that we incorporate on SpareBank 1 Nord-Norge's asset risk score are mainly driven by some concentrations in its loan book towards the real estate and construction sectors, which represents around 10% of gross loans (including transferred loans) at end-March 2019.
-We also note some risks related to individual borrower concentration, which could accelerate the extent and pace of any deterioration in asset quality, a characteristic common to many Nordic banks, although we view favourably the bank's increased focus in reducing borrower concentrations.
+The negative adjustments that we incorporate on SpareBank 1 Nord-Norge's asset risk score are mainly driven by some concentrations in its loan book towards the real estate and construction sectors, which represents around 11% of gross loans (including transferred loans) at end-September 2019.
+We also note some risks related to individual borrower concentration, which could accelerate the extent and pace of any deterioration in asset quality, a characteristic common to many Nordic banks, although we view favourably the bank's increased focus in reducing some borrower concentrations.
+In addition, our concerns are somewhat mitigated by the relative diversification within the bank's commercial real-estate exposure, with offices and shopping centres being the largest at 22% and 20.8% respectively, and the fact that more than 66% of this exposure is in smaller commitments of less than NOK100 million.

 Looking ahead, we expect the bank's problem loan ratio to remain stable due to the currently benign economic conditions in the country.
-Consequently, we do not expect any major asset quality deterioration over the next 12-18 months, which could trigger downward rating pressure for the bank, while the bank's more favourable exposure to non- oil exporting sectors such as fisheries is likely to sustain its good asset quality positioning.
-The bank's provisioning coverage for problem loans (including collective provisions) increased to 120% at end-March 2019 from 83% at end-December 2018, eliminating any downward risks from its existing stock on problem loans.
+Consequently, we do not expect any major asset quality deterioration over the next 12-18 months, which could trigger downward rating pressure for the bank, while the bank's more favourable exposure to non-oil exporting sectors such as fisheries is likely to sustain its good asset quality positioning.
+The bank's provisioning coverage for problem loans (including collective provisions) increased to 98% at end-September 2019 from 83% at end-December 2018, eliminating any downward risks from its existing stock on problem loans.